dnsbackup/dns/README.md

 ### Answer Results

-If a query succeeds it returns a DNSAnswer object containing a counter property "count" indicating the number of answer records returned and an array of DNSResult objects containing each of these records in turn.
+If a query succeeds it returns a Answer object containing a counter property "count" indicating the number of answer records returned and an array of Result objects containing each of these records in turn.

-The DNSAnswer object breaks down as follows:
+The Answer object breaks down as follows:
 $answer->count 	Number of answer records contained
 $answer->results[x]->typeid 	Textual record type ID (A, MX, CNAME etc)
 $answer->results[x]->type 	Numeric record type (decimal)